Transmitting multiple high-frequency waves across length scales using the concurrent atomistic-continuum method: Conclusion

 We then described the technique to pass multiple high-frequency phonons between the atomistic and continuum regions of the CAC framework.
 To implement this method, we first expanded the short-wavelength displacement equation to account for a variety of wave packets nucleated at different time steps.
 However, the coefficients in this equation were still time-independent, and we showcased how this ``naive" approach could only store information for one phonon at a time.
 Next, we modified the displacement equation to incorporate ``time-stamped" coefficients which encoded the initialization time of each wave.
 During the integration algorithm, we performed two separate Fourier transforms both before and after a new phonon was generated.
 By obtaining the amplitude coefficients, we effectively took a ``snapshot" of the domain in \textit{\textbf{k}-space} which allowed us to know which information was new.
 The difference in these coefficients was used to calculate the updated time-stamped coefficients which were then stored in a ``master" array.
 Hence, information from multiple phonons was tracked over time, and the displacement field could be updated to incorporate each of these waves into the continuum regions.
 Simulations performed with this technique confirmed its effectiveness in transmitting multiple short-wavelength phonons across the A-C interfaces.

 While this technique can be used to transmit multiple short-wavelength wave packets, we note some limitations of this scheme.
 The framework, in its current state, is incapable of transmitting short-wavelength waves generated due to physical processes such as scattering.
 For example, during impact simulations, a shock wave may interact with a microstructural interface and produce high-frequency transient waves which travel throughout the domain.
 Such a wave will appear in the system during the Verlet integration (Steps 1-5 in Fig. \ref{Fig:FlowChartPassingWaves}).
 However, in the current framework, the short-wavelength wave packet nucleation occurs at a very specific step in the flowchart (Step 8 in Fig. \ref{Fig:FlowChartPassingWaves}) external to the Verlet integration.
 As such, any high-frequency wave generated during Verlet integration will not be captured and thus not added to the master template.
 We emphasize, however, that the current technique is not meant to be a decisive solution to a complex problem of wave scattering/transmission in multiscale modeling.
 Rather, this method is a step towards tracking a variety of high-frequency waves which are nucleated in a concurrent domain over time.

-Future work will extend this technique to higher-dimensional materials and use it to study waves in systems with complex microstructures.
-Furthermore, this method will be expanded to account for different wave types such as elastic waves emanating from a shock impact.
+In the future, we hope to extend this technique to higher-dimensions and use it to study waves in systems with complex microstructures.
+Such microstructures could arise from particles being randomly oriented within a monatomic lattice or alloyed materials giving rise to intricate particle arrangements within polyatomic crystals.
+For diatomic systems in particular, there would be two branches of the analytical dispersion relation, and in principle, the present formulation could be used to transmit high-frequency optical phonons between the fine-scaled and coarse-scaled regions of the CAC domain and vice versa.
+We also hope to expand this method to account for different wave types such as elastic waves and orthogonal wavelets.
+Finally, we intend to eventually solve the scattering problem whereby we could transmit across length scales multiple high-frequency waves generated from a physical process such as a moving dislocation or shock impact.